adamfratino/casio-watch/README.md

 Install node modules using `npm install`

-After installataion completes, use `gulp` command to build and watch (get it?) the project.
+After installation completes, use `gulp` command to build and watch (get it?) the project.

 **NOTE:** Browsersync will initiate a server and open the project automatically.